Jutta Hipp: Career

 "Hipp was a rather shy individual who suffered from severe stage fright throughout her career and drowned her fears with excessive alcohol and life-long chain smoking."
 She may have regarded playing the piano as a way of making money in difficult post-war circumstances rather than as an artistic vocation.
 As it became more difficult to earn enough money as a jazz musician, Hipp may have decided to take a more stable job.
 She worked in a clothing factory, continued to play on weekends, but started working for Wallachs clothing company in 1960, where she stayed for 35 years.
 Some reports stated that she was a seamstress, but a later account indicates that she "prepare[d] frayed or torn men's pants for alterations".
 Feather may have desired a romantic involvement with Hipp and been rejected, but this is unlikely to have been the reason for the rapid decline of her musical career.

 Hipp also returned to her first interest of painting.
 In 1995, the "German magazine Jazz Podium reproduced her painted caricatures of some jazz musicians; Hipp commented that, "With painting, they look at the work, not you".

 Hipp cut herself off from the music industry.
 She suffered from depression and struggled to maintain relationships.
 Around 1986, she restarted giving interviews.
 Until 2000, Blue Note did not know where to send her royalty checks.
+When they eventually found her, they gave her a check for $40,000; the Blue Note representative said she was happy to talk about her art but refused to discuss music.
 Lee Konitz was one of a few musicians who kept in touch with her until her death in Queens.
 Hipp died of pancreatic cancer on April 7, 2003, in her apartment in Sunnyside, Queens.
 She never married, but was once engaged to Attila Zoller.
 The New York Times obituary stated that "Hipp has no known survivors", although her son was still alive and living in Germany in 2013.

 Playing style

 Hipp's original influence was Lennie Tristano.
 She was criticized at an early stage for being too similar in style to Horace Silver's blues-based rhythms, having left cool jazz and bebop behind.
 Ben Ratliff, in The New York Times' 2003 obituary, wrote that Hipp "developed a style that was lean, percussive, swinging and interrupted with plenty of rests, not far from Horace Silver's style but more low-key."
 The Penguin Guide to Jazz observed that Hipp is "not as easy to pigeonhole as some accounts suggest.
 There are extra notes in many of the chords that give them a tense, slightly jangling quality, but Hipp was also capable of playing with delicate lyricism [...] and with a rugged, funky edge".

+In a blindfold test with Leonard Feather, Hipp praised Russ Freeman, who she said was widely imitated during the mid-1950s in Germany; she also praised George Shearing and Erroll Garner.